krialex/Project-Exam2-Holidaze/README.md

 I decided to build this project with **Vite + React** because it’s fast to set up, has a clean developer experience, and works great with modern tools like **Tailwind CSS** and **React Hook Form**.
 The requirements included:

-- Fetch venues from an external API and display them on the homepage
+- View all venues with responsive grid on the homepage
 - Let users click on a venue to view detailed information on a separate page
 - Allow registered customers to book a venue
 - Customers can view their bookings on their profile page